makerdao/community/governance/votes/Executive vote - January 24, 2022.md

 ## Proposal Details

-### Temporarily prevent FLAP auctions and MKR Burn
+### Temporarily Prevent Surplus (flap) Auctions and MKR Burn

 As per this [urgent signal request](https://forum.makerdao.com/t/urgent-signal-request-stop-mkr-burning/12806), the following changes will be made if this executive proposal passes.
 * The existing [System Surplus Buffer](https://manual.makerdao.com/parameter-index/core/param-system-surplus-buffer) lerp function will be disabled.
 * The [System Surplus Buffer](https://manual.makerdao.com/parameter-index/core/param-system-surplus-buffer) parameter will be set to 250 million DAI.

-This change is being proposed to prevent FLAP auctions temporarily until the auction/burn mechanism can be improved.
+This change is being proposed to prevent surplus (flap) auctions temporarily until the auction/burn mechanism can be improved.
 Further details on this issue and the origin of this proposal can be found in the links below:
 * [Flappy Friday - CLIP and FLAP Analysis](https://forum.makerdao.com/t/flappy-friday-clip-and-flap-analysis/12790)
 * [So is someone going to say anything about yesterday’s FLAP auctions?](https://forum.makerdao.com/t/so-is-someone-going-to-say-anything-about-yesterdays-flap-auctions/12781)
 * [Stop MKR Burning](https://forum.makerdao.com/t/urgent-signal-request-stop-mkr-burning/12806)